 - B: Benefit (Benefit financial events) and target

-Hover over columns to display a summary of the associated figures (see the Hints for Financials article).
+Hover over a column to display a summary of the associated figures (see the Hints for Financials article).

 Click a column to display details of the associated figures (see the Finance Trace Mode article).

-Other than the Gantt chart which always displays calendar years, the financial section will display fiscal years.
-You may define your fiscal year and enter cost budgets and benefit targets for it per portfolio in the associated settings (see the Edit Portfolio article).
+You may enter cost budgets and benefit targets per month, quarter or year for each portfolio in the associated settings (see the Edit Portfolio article).

-- Cost Budgets will be displayed in gray as long as costs are in budget.
+- Cost Budgets will be displayed in gray as long as costs are within budget.

-- Costs in Budget will be displayed in green.
+- Costs within Budget will be displayed in green.